Nilambazar

 Nilambazar is a village located in Karimganj district in the Indian state of Assam.
 It is 329.9 kilometres south of the state capital Guwahati and 16.1 kilometres south of the district headquarters Karimganj.

+Bengali and Meitei (Manipuri) are the official languages of this place.

 Geography

 Nilambazar is located at 24°N 92°E. It has an average elevation of 14 metres (46 feet).

 Roadways

 Regular bus services connect Nilambazar with Guwahati, Shillong and Agartala via NH 8 (previously NH 44).

+Religion

+It's a block of Karimganj District with the highest percentage of Muslim.
+Almost one fourth of the population also follow Hinduism.